jozefg/drafts/conats-for-cheap.md

     7. h : natrec(n'; ⋂_ ∈ void. void; _.x.+(unit; x))
     ⊢ h = h ∈ natrec(n'; ⋂_ ∈ void. void; _.x.+(unit; x)) ∈ U{i}

-The first goal is the result of our substitution and it's trivial, `auto` will handle this now.
+The first goal is the result of our substitution and it's trivial;
+`auto` will handle this now.
 The second goal is a little strange.
 It basically says that the result of our substitution is still a well-formed type.
 JonPRL's thought process is something like this

 > You said you were substituting for things of this type
 > here.
-However, I know that just because `x : A` doesn't mean that
+However, I know that just because `x : A` doesn't mean we're
-> all occurrences of `x` are being used as if they have type `A`.
+> using it in all those spots as if it has type `A`.
+What if you
->
->
-> What if you substitute things equal in top (always equal) for when
+> substitute things equal in top (always equal) for when they're being
-> they're being used as functions!
-This would let us prove that `zero
+> used as functions!
+This would let us prove that `zero ∈ Π(...)` or
-> ∈ Π(...)` or something silly.
-Convince me that when we fill in those
+> something silly.
+Convince me that when we fill in those holes with
-> holes with *something* of the type you mentioned the goal is still a
+> *something* of the type you mentioned, the goal is still a type (in a
-> type (in a universe).
+> universe).

 However, these well-formedness goals usually go away with auto.
 This completes our theorem in fact.